MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/linux-containers.md

 ![Linux containers with Hyper-V isolation (LCOW)](media/lcow-approach.png)

 Taking a closer look at how container management differs between the Moby VM approach and LCOW, in the LCOW model container management stays on Windows and each LCOW management happens via GRPC and containerd.
-This means the Linux distro containers run in for LCOW can have a much smaller inventory.
-Right now, we're using LinuxKit for the optimized distro containers use but other projects like Kata are build similar highly-tuned Linux distros (Clear Linux) as well.
+This means the Linux distro containers use for LCOW can have a much smaller inventory.
+Right now, we're using LinuxKit for the optimized distro containers use but other projects like Kata are building similar highly-tuned Linux distros (Clear Linux) as well.

 Here's a closer look at each LCOW: